carrvo/svn-auth/README.md

 that is not configured to be `anonymous`.

-This is due to the limitation of [mod_authnz_external](https://github.com/phokz/mod-auth-external) v3.3.2 and should be fixed in v3.3.3 with the inclusion of `GroupExternalAuthNCheck Off` directive (untested).
+This is due to the limitation of [mod_authnz_external](https://github.com/phokz/mod-auth-external) v3.3.2 and has been fixed in v3.3.3 with the inclusion of `GroupExternalAuthNCheck Off` directive (tested).

 ## Setup